Kansas State vs. Baylor NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 50 points in six of 10 games this season.
+- Kansas State has combined with its opponents to put up more than 50 points in six of 10 games this season.

-- Baylor's games have gone over 50 points in seven of 10 chances this season.
+- So far this season, 70% of Baylor's games (7/10) have had more combined points than Saturday's over/under of 50.

-- The two teams combine to average 64.3 points per game, 14.3 more than the total in this contest.
+- The two teams combine to score 64.3 points per game, 14.3 more than the over/under in this contest.

-- This contest's over/under is 9.0 points above the 41 these two squads combine to surrender per game this season.
+- The 41 combined points per game that these two squads have allowed this season are 9.0 fewer than the 50 over/under in this contest.

-- Wildcats games this season feature an average total of 53.2 points, a number 3.2 points higher than Saturday's over/under.
+- The average total in Wildcats games this season is 53.2, 3.2 points above Saturday's total of 50.

-- The 52.8 PPG average total in Bears games this season is 2.8 points more than this game's over/under.
+- In 2021, games involving the Bears have averaged a total of 52.8 points, 2.8 more than the set total in this contest.

 Kansas State Stats and Trends

-- The Wildcats have an ATS record of 4-1-1 in their six games when favored by 1 point or more so far this season.
+- The Wildcats have an against the spread record of 4-1-1 in their six games when favored by 1 point or more so far this season.

-- Kansas State has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Kansas State has eclipsed the over/under in 50% of its opportunities this year (five times over 10 games with a set point total).

 - When Kansas State puts up more than 19.9 points, it is 6-3-1 against the spread and 7-3 overall.

-- In games that Kansas State amasses over 354.9 yards, the team is 4-1-1 against the spread and 5-1 overall.
+- In games that Kansas State piles up more than 354.9 yards, the team is 4-1-1 against the spread and 5-1 overall.

 - The Wildcats have turned the ball over 12 times this season, four fewer than the Bears have forced (16).